rz4/MinoTauro/README.md

 ## Documentation and Tutorials

-A extensive introduction to Hytorch and some use cases can be found in the following Jupyter notebooks:
+An introduction to Hytorch and some use cases can be found in the following Jupyter notebooks:

 - [HyTorch Tutorial](notebooks/HyTorch_Tutorial.ipynb)